What is Practice Ignition Payments?

 Payments are available to anyone with a subscription to Practice Ignition in Australia, New Zealand, USA, Canada and the UK.
 The available payment methods are as follows:

-- United States, Visa, MasterCard, American Express, and ACH
+United States: Visa, MasterCard, American Express, Diners Club (Domestic), Discover (Domestic), JCB, UnionPay and ACH

-- United Kingdom, Visa, MasterCard, American Express, and Direct Debit (BACS)
+United Kingdom: Visa, MasterCard, American Express, Diners Club (International), Discover (Domestic) and Direct Debit (BACS)

-- New Zealand: Visa, MasterCard, and American Express
+New Zealand: Visa, MasterCard, American Express, Discover (Domestic) and JC

 If you have a trial account, select the appropriate plan for you and once your account has been activated, you will have access to the Payment Settings where you can enable the feature and set your preferences.